Yu5h1/GIF-2-NIF/README.md

 # GIF-2-NIF
-A tool to convert GIF to NIF for TESV Skyrim
+A console application to convert GIF to NIF for TESV Skyrim

 **Libraries used:**